Abkhazian Navy: History and present role

 On 19 December 1992, Katiba, began to address issues related to the replenishment of equipment, staffing of ships as well as ship documentation and launched a working group to address these needs for the young navy.
 The interim acting commander of the navy became Raul Nanba, who until then had served as midshipman in the Russian Navy.
 Raul Nanba resigned from his duties in January 1993.
 Captain Alexander Voinsky was appointed to this position, with Yuri Achba, a former commander of a nuclear submarine of the Soviet Navy's Northern Fleet, serving as chief of staff.
 In July of that year, Captain Ali Aliyev, a retired Dagestani graduate of the Caspian Higher Naval School in Baku.

 Further development of the navy was associated with the purchase of disarmed or decommissioned boats post-Soviet states. the countries of the former USSR.
 Until 2001, there were 9 fishing trawlers in the Sukhumi Naval Division.
 Between June and August 2004, the Navy of Abkhazia replenished four artillery boats from the 116th River Ship Brigade (located in Izmail) of the Black Sea Fleet, purchased with funds from the Abkhazian diaspora.
 In early September 2009, President Sergey Bagapsh ordered the navy "to destroy" Georgian Navy ships near the maritime border of Abkhazia.
 On 23 December 2014, the Parliament of Abkhazia ratified a treaty between Abkhazia and the Russian Federation, which laid the foundation for naval cooperation.

+As of October 5, 2023, Russia has signed a deal for a permanent naval base on the Abkhazian coast prompting criticism from Georgia.